FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the Cybercrime Prevention Act of 2012 (RA 10175)?

 **Top-1 Match:**
-> RA 10175 is a law that defines and penalizes cybercrimes in the Philippines, including illegal access, data interference, and cyber libel.
+> The Cybercrime Prevention Act criminalizes online offenses and provides mechanisms for investigation and prosecution of digital crimes.

-**Top-1 Label:** `exact` | **Relevant:** `True`
+**Top-1 Label:** `paraphrase` | **Relevant:** `True` | **Score:** `0.7898`

 ✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
-1. ✅ `exact` - RA 10175 is a law that defines and penalizes cybercrimes in the Philippines, including illegal acces...
+1. ✅ `paraphrase` | Score: `0.7898` - The Cybercrime Prevention Act criminalizes online offenses and provides mechanisms for investigation...
-2. ✅ `paraphrase` - The Cybercrime Prevention Act criminalizes online offenses and provides mechanisms for investigation...
+2. ✅ `exact` | Score: `0.7840` - RA 10175 is a law that defines and penalizes cybercrimes in the Philippines, including illegal acces...
-3. ❌ `irrelevant` - The Department of Information and Communications Technology oversees the country's ICT development....
+3. ❌ `irrelevant` | Score: `0.6620` - The National Telecommunications Commission regulates broadcast and telecommunications services....

 ---